A Node Operator's Responsibilities

 • You earn your portion of each validator's ETH rewards, plus commission.

-• You earn interest on the RPL you stake as supplemental insurance.
+• You also earn issuance rewards on the RPL you stake.

 • At the end of a period (every 28 days), there's a snapshot of your RPL.

-• You can earn yield on RPL up to 150% of the value of your total bonded ETH.
+• You can earn max yield on RPL up to 15% of the value of your total borrowed ETH.

 If you're fairly new to using the command line or computer maintenance, this can seem like a scary challenge.
 Luckily, one of Rocket Pool's most core principles is decentralization - the fact that anyone, anywhere, can run a node if they have the determination and knowledge.
 While we can't help with determination, we can help with knowledge.
 This section is packed with guides, walkthroughs, and information that will help you understand how to run a great Rocket Pool node.